mrisher/smtp-sts/spec.md

 ### Policy Updates

-For policies authenticated via "webpki", updating the policy requires that the owner make changes in two places: the _smtp_sts RR record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
+For policies authenticated via "WebPKI", updating the policy requires that the owner make changes in two places: the _smtp_sts RR record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
 In the case of a race-condition if the policy update in HTTPS lags behind the DNS TXT record or